What is the opportunity?

 How do you apply?

-The application process is managed by the National Agency of where the applicant organisation or consortium is based.
-An organisation or consortium can only apply once per round of selections, although organisations can take part in or coordinate several different consortia.
+The application process is managed by the National Agency of the country where the applicant organisation is established.

 The Erasmus+ Programme Guide is the main source of information for these opportunities; detailed information on the award criteria, eligibility criteria, and funding rules can be found in Section B.